 Property Valuation

-Besides direct savings on electricity bills, installing solar panels can also increase the value of your property.
+In addition to direct savings on electricity bills, installing solar panels can also increase the value of your property.
 Studies estimate that homes equipped with solar systems sell for an average of 4 % to 15 % more than those without.

 Installation Costs and Available Aids

 It is important to note that the installation cost of solar systems has significantly decreased in recent years.
-Additionally, many governments offer financial aid and tax credits to encourage the installation of renewable energies.
+Moreover, many governments offer financial aid and tax credits to encourage the installation of renewable energies.
 This can significantly reduce the initial cost, making solar energy even more attractive.

 Finally, consider coupling solar energy with other sustainable solutions, such as solar heating systems or energy management devices.
 This will increase the overall efficiency of your home and reduce your carbon footprint.